-An anecdote (which I promise will come around to point eventually):
+An anecdote (which I promise will come around to the point … eventually):

 A family member who is a fervent recent convert to nu-Who, but who also is very much at arms-length to classic stories was finally persuaded to watch a classic story all the way through.
 The story I picked was The Caves of Androzani, a favorite.
 She immediately turned the DVD case over and started reading the liner notes and there she read that this was Peter Davison’s last story.